cengizgoren/western-shooter/README.md

 # western-shooter

+Our own assets and modified imported assets should be placed in `Assets/_Assets/` which is under version control.

 ## Dependencies from Unity Asset Store

-All of the dependencies should be placed in `/Assets`
+These should be placed in `Assets/` which is ignored from version control.

 [Basic Motions FREE v1.1](https://assetstore.unity.com/packages/3d/animations/basic-motions-free-154271)